Six Things to do with your blog post once you’ve hit publish

 - On your Facebook page – Do not just write “New blog post – click here”.
 This inspires no one!
 DO share the link to the blog post along with an excerpt from the blog post (one of the tips for example, or a brief intro to what they can expect when they click.
 Tag anyone else involved in the blog post (collaborators, suppliers, sources, references) and this will inspire them to share the post to their feeds (you can drop them an email to ask them to do so as well, as it’s only going to benefit them if they do!)

 - In Facebook groups – Don’t just post in any old group, check the group rules first!
-In my free Facebook community Seeking Exciting Opportunities I encourage you to share your new blog posts because the group is all about being more visible!
-Again don’t just share it with “New blog post – would love to know what you think” if you want to get a response.
+Don’t just share it with “New blog post – would love to know what you think” if you want to get a response.
 Ask specific questions – “do you like the images I’ve added here?” or “I’ve tried a new style of graphic in Canva*, what do you think?”
 (Some people I’ve found don’t want to ask questions for fear that no one will answer, and that’s fine, but it’s not a reason not to ask the questions!)

 - On your personal Facebook profile – this is possibly the contested option but it’s one I still encourage.
 Your friends and family want to support you and your small business, right?
 If they don’t, that’s on them.
 But I’m often pleasantly surprised by how people are inspired by what I share and it’s great for word of mouth referrals.